 Notwithstanding the gift restrictions at subpart B of 5 C.F.R. part 2635, the gift exclusion at 5 C.F.R. § 2635.203(b)(5) may permit an employee to accept a prize in a contest entered while on an official duty assignment, using the guidance herein.
 If that exclusion does not apply because the contest was not open to the general public or the employee's entry into the contest was related to duty, then the prize is not acceptable by the employee, unless he pays fair market value or it falls within an exception such as that at 5 C.F.R. § 2635.204(a) for gifts of \$20 or less.
-Alternatively, an agency may determine that it has authority to accept a prize in its own behalf, but that is an issue beyond the scope of the Standards of Ethical Conduct for Employees of the Executive Branch that this Office oversees.
+Alternatively, an agency may determine that it has authority to accept a prize in its own behalf, but that is an issue beyond the scope of the standards of ethical conduct for executive branch employees that this Office oversees.